mxenabled/web-widget-sdk/README.md

     - `border: "none"`
     - `height: "550px"`
     - `width: "320px"`
-- `iframeTitle`: Allows for the title attribute of the iframe to be set.
 - `url`: Widget SSO URL.
 See [Generating your Widget SSO URL](#generating-your-widget-sso-url) for additional information. **This prop is required.**